Welcome to Multerra RPG! Please Enjoy your stay in the Crossroads.

 CONSUMABLES

 Consumables are completely custom crafted by the player that purchases it.
-You simply select a number of Effects as you normally would for your character, and then pay for it with your accrued Coin instead of Essence, at the same cost.
-The Rank Cap for Consumables is your Effect Rank Cap + 5 for all characters, allowing you to pull out some extreme tricks.
-Consumables can look like anything, just like normal Abilities, but they should always be represented by an exterior item that your character uses, and must make some sort of narrative sense (even if you have to “MacGyver” it).
+You simply select a number of Effects and Modifiers as you normally would for an Ability, and then pay for it with your accrued Coin instead of Essence, at the same cost.
+The Rank Cap for Consumables is your Effect Rank Cap + 5, allowing you to pull out some extreme tricks.
+Consumables can look like anything, just like normal Abilities, but they should still make some sort of narrative sense (even if you have to “MacGyver” it).
 For example, it wouldn’t make sense for you to fire a bullet Consumable from a bow, but you could lash it to the tip of an arrow to make it work.

 You may choose to build and buy consumables without Coin narratively changing hands.
 For example if your character needed a healing Consumable but was out in the woods and there wasn't a shopkeeper in front of them, they might narratively find a healing root.
+For another example, maybe you need a bigger and stronger spell to deal with a troublesome opponent or Quest objective, but didn’t happen to know any friendly local wizards to go study or steal techniques from, you might just narratively describe them coming up with the idea to channel lightning from a storm and amplifying their existing spell to get the job done.
 You as a player would still need to pay the OOC Coin, but your character wouldn't need to literally take Coins out of their pocket and pay somebody.

-You can create special ammunition, potent combat drugs, power armor with a short charge, vehicles with limited fuel, or even temporary power ups or transformations by combining the correct effects.
+You can create special ammunition, potent combat drugs, power armor with a short charge, vehicles with limited fuel, extra powerful spells or techniques outside your normal ability range, or even temporary power ups or transformations by combining the correct effects.
+For example, you can load a special bullet Consumable in your already existing gun Ability and fire it.
+Your gun Ability’s various Effects would still be active while the Consumable is in use, just keep in mind that Effect Ranks do not stack.

 Generally speaking, a Consumable should only last until the end of the scene.
 If you are in an Event or Conflict, what the “end of a scene” means must be dictated before things start, usually as part of a Conflict prenegotiation or detailed within the Event info.

-You may trade Consumables with other players for Coin, which can be useful for those that can craft items at a discount or if you want to make a cool item for a friend.
+You may trade Consumables with other players for Coin, provided it makes sense (physical items, or the knowledge of a technique can probably be passed off easily, but exaggeration of racial traits or inherent abilities probably not so much) which can be useful for those that can craft items at a discount or if you want to make a cool item or technique for a friend.
 Record this change of hands in your personal logs at the bottom of your profile, and remember that we’ve included this feature in good faith that you will not abuse it to horde goods, hide money, or otherwise exploit the system.

 Example: